 Maine Coon cats are known for their large size and friendly personalities.
-These gentle giants are one of the biggest domestic cat breeds, with males weighing up to 18 pounds or more.
+These gentle giants are among the largest domestic cat breeds, with males weighing up to 18 pounds.

 They have long, fluffy fur and distinctive ear tufts that make them look like little lions.
 Maine Coons come in various colors and patterns, adding to their appeal.